 Do the liveaboards rent equipment, or should I take my own?

 Yes they do rent some equipment, typically wetsuit, fins and booties, but there is no substitute for having your own gear.
-Many divers find their Galapagos diving safari experience to be the best they have ever had, so you don't want it tarnished by having insufficient, ill-fitting or inferior equipment!
+Many scuba divers find their Galapagos diving safari holiday experience to be the best they have ever had, so you don't want it tarnished by having insufficient, ill-fitting or inferior equipment!

 Are Galapagos Islands vacations only for very experienced divers?

-Most of those who come to dive in the Galapagos are experienced divers and it is not a destination for beginners.
+Most of those who come to dive in the Galapagos are experienced and it is not a destination for beginners.
 Conditions are generally considered medium to difficult because of currents, depth, water temperature, and the types of marine creatures encountered in the Galapagos Islands.

 Surface conditions are often worse than calm so generally it makes the diving procedures easier if divers are comfortable in changeable conditions.
-Many dives are drift dives which may not be suitable for beginners.
+Many sites are drift dives which may not be suitable for beginners.